8cylinder/chopper/README.md

 1. `src/scss/headline.scss`
 1. `src/js/theme/headline.js`
 1. `private/templates/title.twig`

-If `{NAME}` is used in the `chopper:file` attribute, it will be replaced with the source file's base name.
-In this case it would be `headline`.
-The `.chopper.html` part of the file name is removed.

 A single file can be passed as the source argument and in that case the script won't walk the filesystem looking for chopper files.